Rail-Akhmietshin/Street-Workout-Bot/README.md

 The bot was created to find like-minded people in street sports in the city of Kazan

+## Description

+The bot allows you to choose and sign up for a workout at your favorite outdoor playground, where everyone else can join by contacting you after your agreement.

+Opportunities:
+* Choose and sign up for a workout
+* Find out the location of the site
+* Find out who and for what time is registered for training at a certain site (only your name and date are visible to outsiders),
+* View an illustration of the site
+* Select a workout category
+* Contact people with their consent to conduct joint training

+## Usage

 * First you need to create a file with environment variables '.env' and register the following fields in it:

 BOT_TOKEN=(YOUR BOT TOKEN)\